pymodbus-dev/pymodbus/doc/source/client.rst

         raise ModbusException(txt)

 :mod:`except ModbusException as exc:` happens generally when pymodbus experiences an internal error.
-There are a few situation where a unexpected response from a device can cause an exception.
+There are a few situation where an unexpected response from a device can cause an exception.

 :mod:`rr.isError()` is set whenever the device reports a problem.